R-J2000/Data-Structures/Balanced Binary Search Tree/notes.md

         during insertions or deletions.
 The rotations adjust the tree's structure to maintain the balance condition while preserving the BST property.

     c.
-Balancing Rotations: AVL trees use four types of rotations to restore balance: [See attached Illustrations]
+Balancing Rotations: AVL trees use four types of rotations to restore balance:

         i.
 Left Rotation: Performed when the right subtree of a node becomes taller. ii.
 Right Rotation: Performed when the left subtree of a node becomes taller.